ByMaathiis/ByMaathiis/ByMaathiis Sniper/README.md

    },
    "mode": "both", // The mode to run the sniper in.
 Options: main (only main account), alts (only alts), both "nitro": {
-      "max": 2, // The amount of nitros needed to be sniped for the cooldown to activate "cooldown": 24 // Cooldown to activate after max nitro has been hit (in hours) },
+      "max": 50, // The amount of nitros needed to be sniped for the cooldown to activate "cooldown": 24 // Cooldown to activate after max nitro has been hit (in hours) },
    "giveaway": {
-      "enabled": true, // Wether or not to activate the giveaway sniper (true/false) "delay": 30, // Delay to react to the giveaway (in seconds) "dm": true, // DM the hoster on giveaway win (true/false) "dmMessage": "Hey, i won the giveaway.
+      "enabled": false, // Wether or not to activate the giveaway sniper (true/false) "delay": 30, // Delay to react to the giveaway (in seconds) "dm": false, // DM the hoster on giveaway win (true/false) "dmMessage": "Hey, i won the giveaway.
 Could i redeem my prize?", // Message to DM the host "dmDelay": 25, // How long to wait to DM (in seconds) "blacklistedWords": [ // Blacklisted words for giveaway prizes